UoM-Data-Science-Platforms/gm-sde/docs/data-extraction-checklist.md

 Check this isn’t the case when refreshing files

 ## 5. When providing ‘Dosage’ from GP Meds, consider limiting it to values that occur at least 50 times
-When unique/rare values are used, mask this by setting to NULL
+When unique/rare values are used, mask this by setting to NULL.

+## 6. Include start and end dates for all template files
+This avoids incorrect data with a future date, and means we can say to the research team what date range their data covers.

 # Snowflake/SDE specific